joelvaneenwyk/obsidian-theme/README.md

 ### Features

-- [Text labels for primary navigation](https://minimal.guide/Features/Text+labels+for+primary+navigation) — adds text labels the top left navigation, note that a translation snippet is necessary for languages other than English [more on localization](#localization)
+- [Text labels for primary navigation](https://minimal.guide/Features/Text+labels+for+primary+navigation) adds text labels the top left navigation.
+Note that a translation snippet is necessary for languages other than English.
 - [Focus mode](https://minimal.guide/Features/Focus+mode) — hides title bar and status bar
 - [Colorful frame](https://minimal.guide/Features/Colorful+frame) — use accent color for the top area of the app window
 - [Colorful headings](https://minimal.guide/Features/Colorful+headings) — use different colors for each heading